eetumon/Sale/README.md

 # Sale (Sauli Niinistö) - The Finnish President
-Open-source Chrome extension that changes all recognizable headers and pictures to the Finnish President Sauli Niinistö.
+Sale is a open-source Chrome extension that changes all recognizable headers and pictures to the Finnish President Sauli Niinistö.
+To show our love and appreciation for his efforts during these rough times, creating something like this can only be deemed reasonable.

-# Test
+# Adjust to your liking
+Are you from a foreign leader and would want to have on from your great precious leader?